Ntropish/s-validator/docs/extensibility.md

 ### 3. Use Your New Schema

-Now you can import and use your custom `phoneNumber` schema just like any other `s-val` validator.
+Now you can import and use your custom `phoneNumber` schema just like any other `s-validator` validator.

 ```typescript
 import { phoneNumber } from "./phoneNumber-schema";